jessepav/lacygoill-wiki-backup/admin/systemd.md

 ### an automount unit?

-It allows  systemd to automatically mount  a partition when you  enter its mount point via a graphical file manager, or via `$ cd`.
+It allows  systemd to automatically mount  a partition when you  enter its mount point via a graphical file manager, or via `cd`.

 ### a path unit?